bulafish/bulafish.github.io/_posts/2019-05-28-Deploy-Kubernetes-on-CentOS7.md

 kubectl apply -f "https://cloud.weave.works/k8s/net?k8s-version=$(kubectl version | base64 | tr -d '\n')"
 ```

+> *For more detail and options about pot network, please refer [pod-network](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/#pod-network)*

 ![bulafish](/assets/img/Xnip2019-05-27_16-33-36.png)

 ***

 Now let’s return to worker node.
 If you have the following error msg when issuing `kubeadm join`, you can do the following steps to solve it.

-> [*WARNING IsDockerSystemdCheck]: detected “cgroupfs” as the Docker cgroup driver.
+> *\[WARNING IsDockerSystemdCheck\]: detected “cgroupfs” as the Docker cgroup driver.
 The recommended driver is “systemd”.
-Please follow the guide at https://kubernetes.io/docs/setup/cri/*
+Please follow the guide at <https://kubernetes.io/docs/setup/cri/>*

-> *If you have the above error msg when running **kubeadm join** command, then do the following setups.*
+> `*If you have the above error msg when running **kubeadm join** command, then do the following setups.*`

 ```shell
 # Install necessary packages